 On my recent trip to Hawaii, I visited all four main islands in the group: Oahu (where the capital Honolulu is located), Maui, Hawaii (also known as the “Big Island”) and Kauai.
 (Although I didn’t get to the smaller islands of Molokai and Lanai.)
 It was great being able to see each of the main islands, with each having its own charms and attractions.

 However, there is a downside to hopping between each island.
 For starters, there’s the time spent flying in between each Hawaiian island, including checking in and out of airports, plus the need to return and hire a new car each time.
 Not to mention those flights add up (at about $100 per flight), and unless you’re away for a long time, you don’t end up with much time to just relax and do nothing.

-So, which Hawaiian island (or islands) should you visit?
+So, which Hawaiian island (or two) should you choose to visit?
 No matter which island you visit, you’ll have plenty of accommodation options, beautiful sandy beaches, great natural scenery from waterfalls to mountains, and even at least one local brewery on each island.
 Take into account these recommendations based on your preferences…